 - Get a lush, healthy lawn without chemicals

-- Don't use lawn fertilizer containing phosphorus unless it's needed
+- Don't use lawn fertilizer containing phosphorus

 - Tolerate some weeds

-- Dealing with Japanese beetles
+- Deal with Japanese beetles

 In the early spring, apply parasitic nematodes (HB strain) to your lawn.
 Water the lawn well before and after application.
 Don't use beetle traps - they attract more than they kill.
 Use a hose to spray mature beetles off your plants.
-This is best done in the morning when the beetles are less active
+This is best done in the morning when the beetles are less active.

-- Keep an eye out for problems
+- Watch for problems

 Many insect infestations and diseases can be controlled without toxins if caught early enough.
-Patrol your yard regularly and be sure to look on the underside of leaves.
+Patrol your yard regularly, and be sure to look on the underside of leaves.

-- Visit the Be Green Great Lakes Project web page
+- Visit the Be Green Great Lakes Project webpage

 - Unclog sinks without drain openers